 MAURITIUS, INTERNATIONAL FINANCIAL HUB

 Mauritius has set up a robust regulatory framework, compliant with Basel, IOSCO and other international initiatives aimed at preventing money laundering and terrorist financing.
 It has signed double tax treaties with many European and OECD countries and the Convention on Mutual Administrative Assistance on June 23, 2015 as well.
-Moreover, the Common Reporting Standard (CRS) for Automatic Exchange of information developed by the OECD has been adopted by the state for implementation, as of January 2017.
+Moreover, the Common Reporting Standard (CRS) for Automatic Exchange of information developed by the OECD has been adopted by the state for implementation, in 2017.

 Besides the government's incentives for investments, including competitive tax rules, a transparent investment code and the absence of exchange control, the country offers to the investors a stable economic and political environment, modern infrastructure, a solid judicial system and a highly skilled and dynamic workforce.
 Thanks to these strong advantages, Mauritius is ranked 13 in the world and first in Africa in the 2021 Economic Freedom Index.